221fa04470/virtual-painter/README.md

-🎨 Virtual Painter – Gesture-Based Drawing by Harsha Reddy Virtual Painter is a professional-grade digital painting application developed by Harsha Reddy, enabling users to draw using hand gestures or mouse input.
-With the power of OpenCV and MediaPipe, this project turns any webcam into an interactive, touch-free drawing canvas.
+🎨 Virtual Painter – Gesture-Based Drawing by Harsha Reddy Virtual Painter is a professional-grade digital painting application developed by Harsha Reddy.
+It enables users to draw using hand gestures or mouse input.
+Using OpenCV and MediaPipe, this project turns any webcam into an interactive, touch-free drawing canvas.

 If you find this project helpful or inspiring, please consider ⭐ starring the repository and supporting its growth!